obieh/webhook-jenkins-build-demo/README.md

 # webhook-jenkins-build-demo.
-## Demonstrates how to create a github webhook
+## Demonstrates how to create a github webhook.